executablebooks/MyST-NB/docs/use/formatting_outputs.md

 ## Images

 With the default renderer, for any image types output by the code, we can apply formatting *via* cell metadata.
+The top-level metadata key can be set using `nb_render_key` in your `conf.py`, and is set to `render` by default.
-The keys should be placed under `myst`, then for the image we can apply all the variables of the standard [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image):
+Then for the image we can apply all the variables of the standard [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image):

 - **width**: length or percentage (%) of the current line width
 - **height**: length